Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

         ```yaml
         start: "Mon, 13 May 2024 02:00:00 GMT",
-        end: "Mon, 13 May 2024 03:00:00 GMT","
+        end: "Mon, 13 May 2024 03:00:00 GMT",
+        recurrence:
           pattern:
             type: "Daily",
             interval: 2
           range:
             type: "NoEnd"
         ```
   - Weekly

     The weekly recurrence pattern causes the time window to repeat on the same day or days of the week, based on the number of weeks between each set of occurrences.

     The following example will repeat from 2:00 AM to 3:00 AM on every other Monday and Tuesday

       ```yaml
       start: "Mon, 13 May 2024 02:00:00 GMT",
-        end: "Mon, 13 May 2024 03:00:00 GMT","
+      end: "Mon, 13 May 2024 03:00:00 GMT",
+      recurrence:
         pattern:
           type: "Weekly",
           interval: 2,
           daysOfWeek:
             - Monday
             - Tuesday
         range:
           type: "NoEnd"
       ```

 **Note:** `start` must be a valid first occurrence which fits the recurrence pattern.
 For example, if we define to repeat on every other Monday and Tuesday, then the start time should be in Monday or Tuesday. </br> Additionally, the duration of the time window cannot be longer than how frequently it occurs.
 For example, it is invalid to have a 25-hour time window recur every day.

 #### Recurrence Range